skienzmatishun/rippreport/content/p/ignorance-is-bliss/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our coverage of the government reform vote, political front men deliberately pushed a campaign of public ignorance to keep corrupt leaders in power.
+  Campaign records highlight how dark-money PACs weaponized misleading slogans to stop citizens from changing the city structure.
+Exposing how special interests profit when voters are kept blind and uninformed.
 ---
 I knew I could count on the Lagniappe to produce a comprehensive article about the recent referendum election in Fairhope.
 Well done.